Rules updated as of 6/28/2017

 Rushing the Quarterback:

-1. All players who rush the passer must be a minimum of seven yards from the line of scrimmage when the ball is snapped in the 4-6 Division.
-In the 7-9, 10-12 and 13-15 Division, Players must be a minimum of ten yards.
+1. All players who rush the passer must be a minimum of seven yards from the line of scrimmage when the ball is snapped.
+In the 10-12 and 13-15 Division, Players must be a minimum of ten yards.
 Any number of players can rush the quarterback.
 Players not rushing the quarterback may defend on the line of scrimmage as long as there is a one yard buffer from the line of scrimmage.
 If ball is on goal line, Players do not need to be one yard off of the ball.

-2. Once the ball is handed off, the seven-yard rule no longer is in effect and all defenders may go behind the line of scrimmage.
+2. Once the ball is handed off, the 7 yds rule no longer is in effect and all defenders may go behind the line of scrimmage.

 ii.
 A rush from anywhere on the field AFTER the ball has been handed off by the quarterback.